Ship Safety

 Systems:

-Launched in 2011, the ALEXANDER von HUMBOLDT II was built with the most modern systems for safety management, ship maintenance, nautical support, communications, weather monitoring, fire and smoke detection systems.
+Our ships were built with the most modern systems for safety management, ship maintenance, nautical support, communications, weather monitoring, and fire and smoke detection systems.

 Ship Maintenance:

-Ship maintenance is managed by a computerized onboard maintenance system that sets out requirements for maintenance of all ship systems and parts, providing a program of daily system checks and routines that the crew follow and monitoring compliance with all required safety checks on systems.
+Ship maintenance is managed by an onboard maintenance system that sets out requirements for maintenance of all ship systems and parts, providing a program of daily system checks and routines that the crew follow, and monitoring compliance with all required safety checks on systems.

 State inspection requirements:

-The ship follows all reporting requirements of the German nautical authorities and is subject to a regime of scheduled ‘state flag’ authority inspections to ensure the safety and security of the vessel.
+The ships follow all reporting requirements of the nautical authorities and are subject to a regime of scheduled ‘state flag’ authority inspections to ensure the safety and security of the vessels.

 Weather forecasting: